-The poetry residency has three mentors who will guide the poets through different sections of the residency; from writing to publishing/performance.
+The poetry residency this year has four mentors who will guide the poets through different sections of the residency; from writing to publishing/performance.

 Rochelle Dsilva - Spoken Word Artist